David Manning worked for many years in environments where smoking was not only permitted, it was almost expected.

 “Two years ago I ended up in Redstone Rehab [in East Longmeadow] and they suggested I come here [to Baystate’s program] when I got out.
 I’ve been coming here ever since,” Manning said.

 He adds, “I enjoy the people.
-They are very friendly; we do a lot of kidding around.
+They are very friendly—we do a lot of kidding around.
 I enjoy coming here, even though it’s a jaunt from Wilbraham.”

-Donna Hawk, a clinician in the pulmonary rehabilitation lab, has been impressed by Manning’s commitment to better health.
+According to Donna Hawk, a clinician in the pulmonary rehabilitation lab, Manning has a positive attitude and great work ethic.

-“David comes to Pulmonary Rehab with a positive attitude and great work ethic,” she said.
-“He attends on a consistent basis to keep fit, usually three days per week.
+"David attends on a consistent basis to keep fit, usually three days per week.
 He is a strong advocate for himself—exploring options available to him for the treatment of his COPD."

-For general information about Baystate Pulmonary Rehabilitation Program, call 413-794-7026.
+For information about Baystate Pulmonary Rehabilitation Program, call 413-794-7026.